neumino/neumino.github.io/movies.md

 ### Bullet Head
-*Released on 2017-12-07, vote average 4.9*
+*Released on 2017-12-07, vote average 5*

-In the Vein of Reservoir Dogs, a group of career criminals find themselves trapped in a warehouse with the law and an Attack Dog named DeNiro closing in.
+A group of career criminals finds itself trapped in a warehouse with the law – and an Attack Dog named DeNiro closing in.

 <iframe id="player"
 	type="text/html"